-It is important that school and college staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
+All Raedwald Trust staff are aware of sexual violence and the fact children can, and sometimes do, abuse their peers in this way.
+Staff maintain an attitude of 'it could happen here'.
 When referring to sexual violence we are referring to sexual violence offences under the Sexual Offences Act 2003 as described below: